Saltchuk

-Throughout North America, Saltchuk companies provide air cargo, marine services, energy distribution, domestic shipping, international shipping, and logistics.
+Throughout North America, Saltchuk companies provide air cargo, marine services, energy distribution, energy shipping, domestic shipping, international shipping, and logistics.

+History

+The company was co-founded by eight investors, including Mike Garvey, in 1982.
+Of the eight original investors, four of their families remain partners today.
+Nicole Engle, Michele Seaver, and Denise Tabbutt took majority ownership roles in 2009.

 Lines of business

-Saltchuk is organized in six lines of business that are responsible for the operation and growth of a related portfolio of businesses:
+Saltchuk is organized in seven lines of business that are responsible for the operation and growth of a related portfolio of businesses: